 Loneliness is often accompanied by depression, which is a feeling of sadness and dejection.
 Many married couples feel lonely because they do not know how to love well.
 More often than not, one or both partners have not experienced a healthy love, which carries over into their marriage, and is passed down to their children.
 We marry looking to feel loved but when one or both have no love to give, therein lies the beginning of a dysfunctional relationship and a dysfunctional family.
 Also, I found that the unmet desire to be unconditionally loved makes us want to isolate ourselves and to suppress this unmet desire.
 We often isolate ourselves by escaping into drugs, alcohol, work, shopping, entertainment, sports, etc.

 If you have not experienced healthy love, you may have a stronghold of loneliness that keeps you in bondage to unhappiness and depression.
 The stronghold of loneliness also protects the stronghold of discontentment.
 If you are unfamiliar with double strongholds, please read the following post first: STRONGHOLDS PART I—What are they and how do they affect us?

 Discontentment, according to Webster, is to lack contentment; to be dissatisfied; to have a restless desire for something more or different.
 To be content is to be satisfied with what one has and is not disturbed by a desire for something more or different.
-We should make sure, though, that we do not have unrealistic expectations, which is also a source of discontentment.
+Discontentment also happens when we have unrealistic expectations.
 The stronghold of discontentment protects the authority seat of escapism; that is, the desire to escape from our loneliness and discontentment through many different means.
-Some of the means of escape are: drinking alcohol, doing drugs, watching TV, spending hours on social media, working long hours, playing video games, uncontrollable daydreaming, buying things, etc.
+Some of the means of escape are: drinking alcohol, using drugs, watching TV, spending hours on social media, working long hours, playing video games, uncontrollable daydreaming, buying things, etc.